-Students who require a Student Visa to reside and study in New Zealand are expected to be enrolled on a full-time basis to satisfy the requirements of the Student Visa and to be eligible for domestic tuition fees.
-If you reside outside New Zealand while studvina and vou are not a New Zealand citizen you have the option of either enrolling on a fulltime or part-time basis.
-While resident overseas vou will be liable for international rate tuition fees.
-A period of overseas study (eq, fieldwork) is permissible for students, up to a cumulative total of 12 months, who are not NZ citizens during their PhD tenure whilst retaining the right to pay domestic fees.
-Such period of overseas studies must be approved by the Dean of Postaraduate Research prior to departure.
-Students who are New Zealand citizens may be enrolled on a full-or part-time basis and will pay domestic fees regardless of whether they reside in New Zealand or not.
+Note: Students who require a Student Visa to reside and study in New Zealand must be enrolled on a full-time basis to satisfy the requirements of the Student Visa and to be eligible for domestic tuition fees.
+If a student resides outside New Zealand while studying and is not a New Zealand citizen, s/he will have the option of either enrolling on a full- or part-time basis.
+While resident overseas an international student will be liable for international rate tuition fees.
+A period of overseas study (eg. fieldwork), up to a cumulative total of 12 months, is permissible for a student who is not a New Zealand citizen during his/her DMA tenure whilst retaining the right to pay domestic fees.
+Such period of overseas studies must be approved by the Dean of Postgraduate Research prior to departure.
+Students who are New Zealand citizens may be enrolled on a full- or part-time basis and will pay domestic fees regardless of whether they reside in New Zealand or not.